luigifreda/rosdocker/README.md

 ### Configuration

 In the file [config.sh](./config.sh), set your favorite *working folder* `WORKING_FOLDER_TO_MOUNT_IN_CONTAINER`.
-This folder will be mounted from the host into the run container so that we can continue our work within the container.
-By default, we have:
+This folder will be mounted from the host into the run container so that we can continue our work within the container (and preserve our changes).
+By default:
 `WORKING_FOLDER_TO_MOUNT_IN_CONTAINER="$HOME/Work"`